From queens to superheroes, film costumes find Hollywood home

 Three-time Oscar-winning actress Meryl Streep, a former student of costume design, has her own section housing many of her key film outfits and video projections of her discussing the choices made for her characters.

-Tickets for the exhibition, which will run until March 2015 and will be accompanied by special events including panels with costume designers, are priced at $20.
+Tickets for the exhibition, which will run until March 2015 and will be accompanied by special events including panels with costume designers, are priced at $20 (12 pound).

 (Reporting by Piya Sinha-Roy, editing by G Crosse and Patricia Reaney)